WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/MicroLayout/index.md

 ---
 layout: Meadow
 title: MicroLayout Library
-subtitle: Using the lightweight, MCU-optimized Meadow.Foundation UI graphics library with Meadow.
+subtitle: Using the lightweight, MCU-optimized Meadow.Foundation HMI UI library with Meadow.
 ---

 If you're working on an IoT project with a display, then you're almost certainly wanting to show information to a user.
 Drawing that information using drawing primitives can be both cumbersome and non-portable.
 We at Wilderness Labs have released our MicroLayout library to help .NET developers easily create lightweight HMIs for their projects.